AltropInc/alt/doc/script/Locale.md

 MenuSaveAll:    "保存所有";
 ...
 ```
 The above translation will be used by all regions for Simplified Chinese.
-If there is any difference between two regions that shares the same facet, an override facet can be placed in the region subfolder, for example, a translation dictionary "zh_SG_dic.txt" can be put in "locale/zh_SG/" folder for only items that need to be translated in a different way for Singapore reagion.
+If there is any difference between two regions that shares the same facet, an override facet can be placed in the region subfolder, for example, a translation dictionary "zh_SG_dic.txt" can be put in "locale/zh_SG/" folder for only items that need to be translated in a different way for Singapore region.
+The translation looks up the region dictionary first, then the facet dictionary, and finally the language dictionary.

 All locale-sensitive sound, images, and icons should also be placed in the appropriate subfolders in the application "locale' folder.
 A locale package is typically distributed separately with the application itself.